dod-zh/web/content/about/contact.md

 ---
-title: "Contact"
+title: "Contact Us"
 description: "Get in touch with the DevOpsDays Zurich team"
 type: "contact"
 ---

-# Contact Us

 Have questions about DevOpsDays Zurich?
 We'd love to hear from you!

-## General Information
+## General Contact

 **Email**: [organizer@devopsdays.ch](mailto:organizer@devopsdays.ch)
 **Phone**: +41 79 123 4567